-The general public was made aware of the discovery of epigenetics through an article in Time Magazine
+The general public was made aware of the discovery of epigenetics through an article in Time Magazine in 2010.

 The feature article began with the story of an European farming village that endured several years of crop failure and famine.
 But there were also a couple of extremely plentiful years, during which the inhabitants over-ate and became gluttonous.
 During the glutton years, some of the children were entering puberty and subsequently got married and had families.

 When researchers first looked at this population, they were expecting to find birth defects and inherited deficits from the near starvation conditions that persisted for years.
 Instead, they discovered that the offspring of the pubescent gluttons had an amazing decrease in lifespan of more than 32 years!